Chery E5 vs GWM ORA 5

 Price Breakdown

 Once you factor in stamp duty, registration, CTP insurance, and dealer delivery, expect to add roughly 8-12% on top of the RRP depending on your state.
-That puts estimated driveaway prices in the ballpark of $41,789 and $37,389 respectively.
+Estimated driveaway prices sit around $37,990 for the Chery E5 and $33,990 for the GWM ORA 5.

 Both models qualify for Fringe Benefit Tax (FBT) exemption, which is a significant advantage for salary-sacrificed novated leases.
 Depending on your tax bracket, this can save $5,000-$15,000+ per year compared to an equivalent ICE vehicle.